ProvTools/prov-cpl/bindings/java/README.txt

   2. Compiling and installing the Java bindings
 -------------------------------------------------

+If you plan to use the CPL bindings via Maven, please do the following: cd bindings/java      (if necessary) make release sudo make -C CPLDirect install make -C CPL maven-install

+The Maven group ID is edu.harvard.pass, and the artifact ID is cpl.
+You can find the most recent version of the project by examining CPL/Makefile.

-To use the bindings by manually including the .jar or to use with Ant: cd bindings/java      (if necessary) make release sudo make install finally, move libCPLDirect-java.dylib into your java.library.path or change your java.library.path to include /usr/local/lib
+To use the bindings by manually including the .jar or to use with Ant: cd bindings/java      (if necessary) make release sudo make install

 This will (among other things) create /usr/local/java/CPL.jar, which you can then include in your project.
 You do not need to include CPLDirect.jar, since it is statically included in CPL.jar.

+In both cases, you will also need to move libCPLDirect-java.dylib into your java.library.path or change your java.library.path to include /usr/local/lib

 Note: If "make release" fails with the "Permission denied" error, please run "sudo make distclean" first.
 If "make release" fails mysteriously, perhaps